piopon/smart-words/README.md

 No database engine is currently used.
 All data is saved directly in the JSON files.
 New words are saved in a entirely new files which all are read while starting word service.
 Quiz service has only in-memory database for now (quizzes are stored in a map).

 ## running application

+> **Note**
+> I realize that the current way of launching the application is cumbersome (at least), so I'm going to improve it.
+> This section of the documentation will be updated as it happens.
+Stay tuned.

 Currently there is no release package or Docker image distribution.